Blackspo0n/JQuery-simple-parallaxScroll/README.md

 Very alpha of a smooth parallaxscroll.
 Useable for creating nice parallax headers.

 # How to use
-Define a container with a inner container:
+Define a container with an inner container:
 ```html
 <div id="parallax">
   <div></div>